Buying a Pool Table

 Playing field: Slate bed or Wood bed?

-You might see pool tables that are priced below $1000, to tables that are priced in the ranges of $3000 and wondered what’s the difference.
-Well, the difference lies in the type of playing field and this is easily the biggest decision to make when choosing a pool table.
+You might see pool tables that are priced below $1000, to tables that are priced in the ranges of $3000.
+You might wonder, what’s the difference?
+Well, it lies in the type of playing field and this is easily the biggest decision to make when choosing a pool table.
 There are essentially two choices – Wood vs Slate.